Main menu

 Our school has participated in the Discovery Primary Science and Mathematics project since its introduction a number of years ago.
 Pupils undertake a wide range of science, engineering and maths activities inside and outside their classrooms.
 We are also involved in a number of initiatives including space week, maths week, science week and engineering week.
 Since 2016 we have participated in the young scientist exhibition in Mary Immaculate College.
 We are currently involved on a STEM project called "Stem for all Seasons" working with schools in Greece, Portugal, Gremany and Slovenia.

-Space Week
+Space Week 2022

-Space week 2019was celebrated in the school this year with many pupils carrying out research, designing and making models of the solar system.
+Space week 2022 was celebrated in the school this year with many pupils carrying out research, designing and making models of the solar system.
 Pupils presented their work in class and at a school assembly.
 Rockets were launched outdoors with pupils getting more and more adventerous with their creations.
 Space week was incorporated into art class and SESE lessons during the week.